-Seaham is a small town on the North Sea coast in County Durham.
+Seaham - formerly known as "Seaham Harbour" - is a small town on the North Sea coast in County Durham.
 You will find it just to the south of Sunderland and east of Durham.

-Until 1921, Seaham boasted the largest glass-bottle works in Britain.
+For many years, Seaham boasted the largest glass-bottle works in Britain.

 Londonderry Bottleworks produced up to 20,000 hand-blown bottles each day and S.S.
 Oakwell known as the "bottleboat" would leave Seaham harbour to deliver its cargo to warehouses in Rotherhithe, returning via Antwerp with silver sand.